linc-lion/linc-cv/README.md

-# LINC Computer Vision System
+# LINC Lion Recognition Service

+A lion recognition service based on lion face and whisker.

 ## Local setup for Mac